vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 </pre>

 Build the application package.
 This step also downloads the three ONNX models used in this application package.
-The download script used is found [here](src/main/bash/download_models.sh)
+The download script used is found [here](src/main/bash/download_models.sh).

 <pre data-test="exec">
 $ mvn clean package -U
 </pre>

 Make sure that the used Java version is 11.
-The above mvn command will download models, build and package the vespa app package.
+The above mvn command will download models, build and package the vespa application package.

-Pull and start the docker container
+Pull and start the vespa docker container image:

 <pre data-test="exec">
 $ docker pull vespaengine/vespa